edamtoft/cornelius.legal.site/_practice/services.markdown

 ---
-title: Services for the Entire Community
+title: Services for the LGBTQ Community
 identifier: community
 layout: contact
-description_text: Legal advice and representation in civil matters including wills and contracts, name and gender change cases, and immigration cases, including asylum.
-  The Law Office of Linda Cornelius is committed to serving the Spanish speaking LGBTQ community in Maryland.
+description_text: 'Legal advice and representation in civil matters including wills and contracts, name and gender change cases, and immigration cases, including asylum.
+The Law Office of Linda Cornelius is committed to serving the Spanish speaking LGBTQ community in Maryland.'
 language: english
 icon: balance-scale
-banner_image: "/assets/books.jpg"
+banner_image: /assets/books.jpg
 sitemap: true
 order: 3
 ---

 \*     \*    \*